jdl328/dataofdifference/about1/README.md

-.ve-header "The Data of Difference/The Difference of Data" gh:jdl328/media/texases.jpeg%3Fraw=true Home background=#5B152E
+.ve-header "The Data of Difference/The Difference of Data" gh:jdl328/media/texases.jpeg%3Fraw=true About background=#5B152E
     - [Home](/)
     - [About](/about1)
     - [Archive](//archive.org/details/@jason_ludwig416)